Research

 A Survey of the Microstructure of Fixed Income Markets (Journal of Financial and Quantitative Analysis, Vol. 55 (1), 1-45) (2020)

-Hendrik Bessembinder, Chester Spatt and Kumar Venkataraman
+Hendrik Bessembinder, Chester Spatt, Kumar Venkataraman

 In this article, we survey the literature that studies fixed-income trading rules and outcomes, including Treasury securities, corporate and municipal bonds, and structured credit products.We compare and contrast the microstructure and regulation of fixed-income markets with equity markets.
 We highlight the nature of over-the-counter trading in the face of search costs and the associated slow evolution of electronically facilitated intermediation.
 We discuss the databases available to study fixed-income microstructure, as well as measures and determinants of trading costs, and the important roles dealer networks and limited transparency play.
 We also highlight unresolved issues.